p19pago/math-mania-project/cheat sheet/easy-questions.md

 ### Knowledge Questions

 * How many angles does a triangle have?
-* How many numbers build up the sum of number 5?
+* Which numbers build up the sum of number 5?
-* Which geometrical shapes build up the category of basic shapes?
+* Which geometrical shapes from the options below are included in the category of basic shapes?
 * How many sides does a rectangle have?
 * What symbol is used for the addition arithmetic operation?
 * Which number makes the double of 2?